 He is the past owner of David Fredericks Web & Graphic Design, a Toowoomba-based website design business, which was nominated for the 2012 Toowoomba Business Excellence Awards.
 Some of his previous clients are listed here.

 With an enduring fascination of technology and the space age, Mr Fredericks has personally met three NASA astronauts, including the first man to walk on the moon Neil Armstrong in Sydney in 2011 and Australian-born Dr Andy Thomas in Brisbane in 2010 and shaken their hands.

 Dave is a Toowoomba resident and is a prolific letter writer to the editor of The Chronicle.
-He is also the Vice President Public Relations of Business Focus Toastmasters Club and a co-founder of the new Sunday Assembly Toowoomba.
+He is also the Vice President Public Relations of Business Focus Toastmasters Club and is on the management committee of the Toowoomba Clubhouse Association.
 He has travelled widely in Australia and overseas and enjoys sponsoring local charities, such as MS Queensland, the Depression Support Network Toowoomba and the Toowoomba Clubhouse.

 Dave personally uses the following technology:

 Toshiba laptop PC running Windows 7 and Debian Linux

 Oculus Rift Development Kit 2 virtual reality system

 THE "SUPERPOWER" THAT IS NOT TAUGHT IN 90% OF SCHOOLS

 lLearn to code at code.org